nikitasavaliya87/Python/ISS (International Space Station Current Location)overhead notifier/README.md

 This application is useful for anyone interested in observing the ISS, including:

--Astronomy enthusiasts
+- Astronomy enthusiasts
--Educators and students studying space
+- Educators and students studying space
--Anyone who wants a fun way to keep track of the ISS
+- Anyone who wants a fun way to keep track of the ISS